Skeleton-based Relational Reasoning for Group Activity Analysis: Experiments

 The results are reported in Table~\ref{tab:inter_joints}.
-For some combinations of connectivity and joints subsampling there is so many input pairs that it was computationally infeasible to run, thus the absent values in the higher connectivity and joints cells (e.g. Full Connectivity with 5-joints, Dense Connectivity with 7-joints).
-Nonetheless, it can be seen that the performance does not always improve with the increase of connectivity or the number of joints, for example using 5 or more joints seems to be detrimental to the performance with Dense connectivity.
-Moreover, the optimal number of joints depends on the level of connectivity, as four joints seems to be ideal for Dense, but not ideal for the other connectivity levels.
-In general there seems to be a reverse performance correlation between degree of connectivity and number of joints, i.e. the optimal number of joints increases as the degree of connectivity decreases.
-Overall the Dense connectivity degree obtains the highest accuracy results, with 4-joints being its optimal subsampling.
+For some combinations of connectivity and joints subsampling there are so many input pairs that it becomes computationally infeasible to run.
+Thus there are absent values in the higher connectivity and joints cells (e.g. Full Connectivity with 5-joints, Dense Connectivity with 7-joints).
+Nonetheless, it can be seen that the performance does not always improve with the increase of connectivity or the number of joints.
+For example, using 5 or more joints seems to be detrimental to the performance with Dense connectivity.
+Moreover, the optimal number of joints depends on the level of connectivity.
+Four joints seems to be ideal for Dense, but not ideal for the other connectivity levels.
+In general there seems to be a reverse performance correlation between the degree of connectivity and the number of joints, i.e. the optimal number of joints increases as the degree of connectivity decreases.
+Overall, among the results without attention, the dense connectivity degree obtains the highest accuracy results, with 4-joints being its optimal subsampling.